Search icon

 • Protection and retention of important ecological species, including fig trees, palm trees, banksias and eucalypts.

-• Extensive local native plant species, including grasses, ferns, groundcover and canopy trees.
+• Extensive planting of local native plant species, including grasses, ferns, groundcover and canopy trees as shielding to neighbouring properties.

-• Upgrade of the existing terraces to provide learning areas with ocean views.
+• Inclusion of new terraces to provide learning areas.

 • Safety improvements to existing walkways.

-• Installation of measures to enhance security, privacy and mitigate noise, including fencing, screening and planting.
+• Installation of measures to enhance security, privacy and mitigate noise, including fencing and planting.

-The design proposal is intended to deliver an outdoor recreation and learning environment set in the bush.
+The design proposal is intended to deliver an outdoor play and learning environment set in the bush providing climbing and play structures.
 The design vision for the Wingara space draws heavily on the ‘natural’ character of the Bronte Gully with an emphasis on a rich and diverse layer of local native vegetation.

 What are the key drivers for the proposal?